Param2ray/DevOps-Learning-Docker/README.md

 └── docker-compose.yml

 ⚙️ Tools & Technologies
+--
 Tool	Purpose
 🐍 Python (Flask)	Backend web framework
-💾 Redis	In-memory database for counting visits
+💾 Redis	In-memory key-value store
-🐳 Docker	Containerization of both services
+🐳 Docker	Containerization
 ⚙️ Docker Compose	Multi-container orchestration
-📦 Volumes	Data persistence for Redis
+📦 Volumes	Persistent data for Redis
-🔐 Environment Variables	Configuration management
+🔐 Environment Variables	Configuring container communication

 🌍 How It Works
+--

-The Flask app runs inside one container.
+The Flask app runs inside one container

-The Redis database runs in another.
+The Redis server runs inside another

-Both communicate through Docker’s internal network created by Compose.
+Docker Compose creates a shared internal network so they can talk to each other

+Every time the /count route is visited:

+Flask connects to Redis

+Redis increments a stored value

-Every time /count is visited, Flask connects to Redis, increments a key, and displays the updated count.
+Flask displays the updated count

+This simulates real microservice communication using containers.

 🧩 Docker Compose Setup
+--
 services:
   web:
     build: ./app